Syrinx (band): Dissolution and reissues

 The group disbanded in 1972 as Mills-Cockell and the other members went on to pursue other projects.

 Mills-Cockell remains active in composition for stage, television, film, and radio.
 Pringle is a producer and director of digital media, television and music.
-Wells died in 2010 of lung cancer.
+Wells died in 2010 of COPD.

-On 24 August 2016, RVNG Intl. announced the release of Tumblers from the Vault, a remastered collection including the entire released repertoire of Syrinx, together with previously-unreleased tracks, including the audio recording of the CBC Music to See performance of Stringspace.
+On 24 August 2016, RVNG Intl. announced the release of Tumblers from the Vault, a remastered collection including the entire released repertoire of Syrinx, together with previously unreleased tracks, including the audio recording of the CBC Music to See performance of Stringspace.
 Tumblers from the Vault was offered for pre-order on 24 August 2016, and was released on 14 October 2016.

+Surviving members reunited in 2017 for a performance at Moogfest.

-Critical Reception
+Critical reception

 Reviews from Syrinx's active years in the early '70s are difficult to come by.

 Modern commentators are almost universally positive, praising Mills-Cockell's compositions, the musicianship of the three principals, and the pioneering nature of the music.